October 25, 2020

 Carol and Rick, Rosemary Atherton’s sister and brother-in-law.
 Carol diagnosed with Alzheimer’s.

 Zeta Holcombe, healing & strength.
 She is at Brookdale, Marysville.

-Steve Hall, healing from lung cancer surgery & cancer particles throughout his chest.
-Diagnosed as Stage 4.
-Neal Sargeant’s brother-in-law.
+Steve Hall, Neal Sargeant’s brother-in-law, healing from Stage 4 lung cancer.
 Prayers also for Neal’s sister and their children.

 Peggy Minshall, prayers for strength & healing.